rabroldan/Waypoint/README.md

 6. Add a Option to output directory
 7. Create a markdown file
 8. Convert a markdown file to a HTML file
+9. Mardown now Support a inline code with single backtick ` or triple backtick ```

 ## To Run Waypoint